 I will begin with the verses in Paradiso 29 that are foundational for the analysis carried out in The Undivine Comedy.
 My reading is based on an analogy between the story that Dante describes — his journey through the afterworld and his meeting with “le vite spiritali ad una ad una” (the lives of spirits, one by one [Par.
 33.24]) — and the narrative that recounts that journey.
-Dante’s narrative, like all narrative and indeed like all language, is subject to time and is a manifestation of human cognition, which is (as we learn in Paradiso 29) “concetto diviso” (divided thought [Par.
-29.81]).
+Dante’s narrative, like all narrative and indeed like all language, is subject to time and is a manifestation of human cognition.
+Human cognition, as we learn in Paradiso 29, is differentiated thought, literally divided thought: “concetto diviso” (Par.
+29.81).

-Dante treats angels and their lack of memory in such a way as to offer a clear-cut description of human cognition.
+Dante treats angels and their lack of need for memory in such a way as to offer a clear description — by contrast — of human cognition.
 By defining angelic cognition, he lets us know what human cognition is not.
 Because angels never turn their gazes from the face of God and see all things in His eternal present, their sight is uninterrupted by new things, and they have no need of memory (which we use to store the new things once they are no longer new):

 Queste sustanze, poi che fur gioconde de la faccia di Dio, non volser viso da essa, da cui nulla si nasconde: però non hanno vedere interciso da novo obietto, e però non bisogna rememorar per concetto diviso . . .
 (Par.
 29.76-81)